DjSeth1/api-webserver/README.md

         ordered = True
 ```

-Note that this excludes the user, as we are displaying a result with the user’s details already present to gather only the absoluten neccessary information required per request.
+Note that this excludes the user, as we are displaying a result with the user’s details already present to gather only the absolutely neccessary information required per request.

 **Barber Schema**